Israel Houghton

-Israel Houghton (/ˈhoʊtən/; born May 19, 1971) is an American contemporary Christian music singer, songwriter, producer and worship leader.
-He is usually credited as Israel & New Breed.
+Israel Houghton (/ˈhoʊtən/; born May 19, 1971) is an American contemporary Christian music singer, songwriter, producer, and worship leader.
+His worship team is credited as Israel & New Breed.

 Musical career

 Houghton produced an album by Michael Gungor, Bigger Than My Imagination, which was described as "one of the year's best worship albums" in a 2003 Christianity Today review.

 Israel & New Breed

 New Breed is the backing band of Israel Houghton.
 Many of Israel's album releases are credited to Israel & New Breed.